valsdav/DeepSuperCluster/README.md

 * Metadata are saved for each window and for each cluster.
 A map of energies is created for each window.

 * Windows are created either if the seed corresponds to a calopartible or not

+# Models

+All the trained models can be found in the models folder.
+Each subfolder has a README with the model configuration.